intel-lab-lkp/linux/Documentation/virt/kvm/api.rst

 after the vcpu has been run.
 This will reset the vcpu to its initial state.
 All calls to this function after the initial call must use the same target and same set of feature flags, otherwise EINVAL will be returned.

+For a protected VM this ioctl returns EPERM once the vcpu has run, and the features it accepts are restricted: KVM_ARM_VCPU_PSCI_0_2 is required.
+See Documentation/virt/kvm/arm/pkvm.rst.

 Possible features: